airpair/spinning-guide/post.md

 ### 1.2 Getting paid (via Escrow)

-If you follow the flow and train customers to play along, AirPair facilitates instant for completed work, in increments of your preference between 30 mins and 20 hrs.
+If you follow the flow and train customers to play along, AirPair facilitates instant pay for completed work, in increments of your preference between 30 mins and 20 hrs.

 1.2.1 ** Happy customers == instant pay **